zengm-games/json-web-streams/README.md

 ["$.foo[*]", "$.bar", "$.bar.baz"]
 ```

 json-web-streams only supports a subset of JSONPath.
-See the [JSONPath](#jsonpath) section below for more details.
+See the [JSONPath](#jsonpath) section below for more details and examples.
 But to briefly explain what a typical JSONPath query means:

 `$.foo[*]` can be broken into three parts: